yn-sun/yn-sun.github.io/_pages/about.md

 ======
 * Two papers about <span style="color: #FF0000">robust learning</span> and <span style="color: #FF0000">SSN LLM</span> are accepted by AAAI2026.
 Congratulations to Yuqi and Long!
 * Congratulations to Jingrong, Han Ji, and Yuqi on winning the National Scholarship!
+* Our paper about <span style="color: #FF0000">constrained optimization</span> is accepted by SWEVO.
+Congratulations to Sri and Jiahao!
 * Our work about <span style="color: #FF0000">Performance Predictor for NAS</span> is accepted by IEEE Transactions on Computers.
 Congratulations to Xiaotian!
 * I am awarded 2025 <span style="color: #FF0000">Outstanding Associate Editor</span> of IEEE Transactions on Evolutionary Computation (TEVC)!
 * Our work about <span style="color: #FF0000">robust learning</span> is accepted by NeurIPS25.
 Congratulations to Yuqi!